What is the Difference Between Running and Training Shoes?

 - Lifting weights in cushioned shoes – it’s best to do lifting in shoes with little cushioning

-If you’re still unsure about what shoe is best for you, head to an ASICS retail store for expert guidance or your local specialty sports store.
+If you’re still unsure about what shoe is best for you, find an ASICS retail store for expert guidance or your local specialty sports store.